JonathanMoiseyev/chat-application/README.md

 | jonathanM    | 12344   |
 | jonathanK    | 12345   |

 *Note*: these user's passwords are simple for testing purposes.
-If a new user will try to register with one of these passwords, the registration will fail.
+If a new user will try to register with one of these passwords, the registration will fail (that is because these passwords don't meet the criteria).

 ## Authors
 [Jonathan Kelsi](https://github.com/JonathanKelsi)